screenmeet/ZDSMPlugin/README.md

 To show show the chat UI:

-Either present or show the view controller `[[ZDSMPluginManager sharedManager] messagesVC]`
+1. Either present or show the view controller `[[ZDSMPluginManager sharedManager] messagesVC]`

-or use the method to show the chat window from the Window's RootViewController
+2. Use the method to show the chat window from the Window's RootViewController

     `[[ZDSMPluginManager sharedManager] showChatWindow:^{
-    // present from the Window's RootViewController' }];`
+        // present from the Window's RootViewController'
+    }];`

-or present/show it from a view Controller
+3. Present/show it from a view Controller

     `[[ZDSMPluginManager sharedManager] showChatWindowFromViewController:self completion:^{
         // present or show from the current view controller }];`

 ## Authors